JosephFerano/fp-rendering-engine/README.md

 The goal of this project is to learn about the intersection of 3 different topics; graphics, web, and functional programming.
-The FP acronym refers to both the fact that it's a First Person camera, as well as being implemented using Functional Programming.
+The FP acronym refers to both the fact that it's a *F*irst *P*erson camera, as well as being implemented using *F*unctional *P*rogramming.
 It uses Elm with WebGL to create a basic 3D first-person scene implementing several lower level graphics techniques including matrix transformations to model parent/child local transforms, texture mapping, and basic lighting with shaders.
 Consider it the humble beginnings of a functional